Jorge Palma

-Jorge Manuel de Abreu Palma (born 4 June 1950) is a Portuguese singer and songwriter.
-A well-known and acclaimed songwriter in Portugal, Palma started his solo career in 1972 and was a busker in several cities abroad before settling back in Portugal in 1982.
+Jorge Manuel de Abreu Palma (4 June 1950 – 21 September 2026) was a Portuguese singer and songwriter.
+A well-known and acclaimed songwriter in Portugal, Palma began his solo career in 1972 and was a busker in several cities abroad before settling back in Portugal in 1982.
 He achieved success in the late 1980s with songs such as "Deixa-me Rir" and "Frágil", and renewed success in 2007, with the single "Encosta-te a Mim".

-Palma has additionally been a member of the bands Sindicato, Rio Grande, Cabeças no Ar, and his rock project Palma's Gang.
+Palma was also a member of the bands Sindicato, Rio Grande, Cabeças no Ar, and his rock project Palma's Gang.

 Early life

-Jorge Palma was born in Lisbon on 4 June 1950.
-At the age of 6, Palma learned to play the piano and to read.
-When he was 8 years old, he performed his first piano audition in the Portuguese National Conservatory.
+Palma was born in Lisbon on 4 June 1950.
+He learned to play the piano at the same time he learned to read, aged six.
+At the age of eight, he performed his first piano audition at the Portuguese National Conservatory.

 In 1963, aged 13, Palma finished second in a musical contest in Mallorca, Spain.
-At the same time, he continued his studies, first at the Camões Secondary School and after at the Colégio Infante de Sagres in Abrantes.
-The following year, 1964, marks a turning point in Palma's musical preferences, in which he start leaving his classical influences and dedicates himself to pop-rock music.
+He carried on his studies, first at the Camões Secondary School and later at the Colégio Infante de Sagres in Abrantes.
+The following year marked a turning point in his musical preferences, during which he broke with his classical influences and began to devote himself to pop-rock music.

 Musical career

 1967–1972: Career beginnings and Sindicato

 During the Summer of 1967, in Algarve, Palma joined the band Black Boys as a keyboard player.
-In the following Summer, in 1968, he joins the band Jets also as keyboard player.
+In the following Summer, in 1968, he joined the band Jets also as a keyboard player.
 He also played with the bands Extravaganza and Beatnicks.

 In 1969, Palma joined the rock band Sindicato, while studying Electrical Engineering in the Faculty of Sciences at the University of Lisbon.
 With Sindicato, he played in the first edition of the Vilar de Mouros Festival, in 1971.
 Sindicato released one single and a covers album, before disbanding in 1972.
 In that same year, Palma also dropped out of his university studies.